-Is your spouse/SO and doula allowed in the room for a c-section?
+Is your spouse/partner and doula allowed in the room for a c-section?

 If I have a c-section, will my baby be separated from me right after the procedure?
 Or can I do skin-to-skin?

-4. Click to Read What To Reject When You Are Expecting from Consumer Reports
+4. Click to Read What To Reject When You Are Expecting in your 2nd trimester

-6. Take a childbirth class beginning in your 5th or 6th month of pregnancy.
+6. Take a childbirth class beginning in your 5th or 6th month.